This article has links to products and services we love, which we may make commission from.

 This Mull tourist attraction also produces gin, so if you prefer to learn about this phenomenon in Scotland, check out the gin tour options.

-Next to Tobermory Distillery is the Post Office which has had a bright paint job to match the pastel-coloured buildings along the street.
+Next to the Tobermory Distillery is the Post Office, which has a bright paint job that complilments the pastel-coloured buildings along the street.

 4. Tobermory Lighthouse

-We only managed to see Rubha nan Gall, Tobermory Lighthouse from the ferry ride on the way to Oban but there is a recommended 3.5-mile hike if you can set aside 1.5-2 hours.
+We only managed to see Rubha nan Gall (Tobermory Lighthouse) from the ferry ride to Oban, but the 3.5-mile hike is recommended if you can set aside 1.5-2 hours.

 Keep an eye out for otters and wave over to Ardnamurchan if you do this hike.